harlanwei/micom-emulator/README.md

 All available commands are in the `refcodes.json` file.
 For example, `./micomd -c inject 0112 f0` toggles maximum radio volume.

 If the commands are successfully injected, watchdog should print out messages identifying each command.

-## To-dos

-- [ ] Improve watchdog interface to better emulate a car HU